Risk Management Plan

 Once you have a list you’re satisfied with, start to prioritize the risks in order of the ones most likely to occur with the highest impact.
 Create a rating scale to help you measure this.
 It might be overwhelming to tackle the entire list, so set a goal and tackle those with the highest likelihood and greatest impact.
 Also, consider which risks align with your company objectives.
 Don’t scrap the rest of the list because sometimes the priority of risk may shift.

-4. Risk analysis: evaluate the risk
+4. Risk assessment matrix: evaluate the risk

 Once a risk is prioritized, put an estimated dollar value beside each risk to quantify how much it may cost your business should this risk occur.
-While some aspects of risk could be covered by insurance, there may be components that are not covered yet still costing your business money.
-What is the cost of staff hours and salary dedicated to managing the consequences of a claim?
-What is the cost of disengaged employees and lost productivity due to poor company culture, employee unwellness or harassment?
-What is the cost of a poor brand reputation?
+While some aspects of risk could be covered by insurance, there may be components that are not covered yet, still costing your business money.

 How to evaluate risk: